Haitians in the Dominican Republic: History

-Illegal Immigration
+Illegal immigration

-Illegal Haitian Immigration is a big problem in the Dominican Republic, putting a strain on the Dominican economy and increasing tensions between Dominicans and Haitians.
+Illegal Haitian immigration is a big problem in the Dominican Republic, as it puts a strain on the Dominican economy and increases tensions between Dominicans and Haitians.
 It is believed the Dominican border patrol does not protect the border effectively, partly due to the nonchalant attitude of many corrupt politicians.

 Economic and social issues

 Many Haitians migrate to the Dominican Republic primarily to escape the poverty in Haiti.
-In 2003, 80% of all Haitians were poor (54% in extreme poverty) and 47.1% were illiterate.
-The country of nine million people has a fast-growing population, but over two thirds of the jobs are not in formal work places.
+As of 2023, 58.6% of all Haitians were poor (24% in extreme poverty) and 47.1% were illiterate.
+The country of 11 million people has a fast-growing population, but over two thirds of the jobs are not in formal work places.
 Haiti's GDP per capita was $1,300 in 2008, or less than one-sixth of that in the Dominican Republic.
 As a result, hundreds of thousands of Haitians have migrated to the Dominican Republic, with some estimates of 800,000 Haitians in the country, while others believe they are more than a million.
 Many Haitian migrants or their descendants work in low-paid and unskilled jobs in building construction, household cleaning, and in plantations.